MicrosoftDocs/cpp-docs/docs/standard-library/is_clock-struct.md

 ---
-description: "Learn more about: is_clock struct"
+description: "Learn more about is_clock struct"
-title: "add_pointer Class"
+title: "is_clock class"
-ms.date: "7/12/2021"
+ms.date: 07/19/2021
 f1_keywords: ["chrono/std::is_clock"]
 helpviewer_keywords: ["std::chrono [C++], is_clock"]
 ---

-# `is_clock` class
+# `is_clock` struct

 A type trait that determines whether the specified type meets the requirements to be a clock.
-At a high level, a clock has a `duration`, `time_point`, `now()` function.

-For more details about the requirements to be a Cpp17CLock, see [Cpp17Clock requirements](https://eel.is/c++draft/tab:time.clock).

 ## Syntax